UAE authorities order arrests over rare riot at soccer match

 Other video showed groups of men beating and flinging shoes at each other in the stadium stands.
 At least one spectator appeared to be injured lying on the ground as rival fans brawled.
 It wasn’t clear how many people were injured in the riot.

-The incident marked a rare outburst of violence in this business-friendly, tourism-focused Gulf Arab sheikdom.
+The incident marked a rare outburst of violence in this business-friendly, tourism-focused Gulf Arab sheikhdom.
 Protests, demonstrations and political expression are heavily suppressed in the autocratic country.

 Al Ain defeated close challenger Al Wahda in the match 1-0, extending their lead at the top of the league this season to seven points.